alexander-chervony/method-logger/README.md

 Disclaimers:

 - It was used in production but still may have some issues (including specific to your codebase/usage), so use at your own risk and prefer canary release style with monitoring
 - MSSQL DB was chosen as the one that already existed in our prod env, so feel free to adapt to the one you use.
-For example, Redis maybe more suitable for the task (saving bool or count for a string key)
+For example, Redis maybe more suitable for the task (saving bool or count for a string key and manually(rarely) querying/filtering by string keys afterwards)
 - There are quite a lot todos inside, not that much of the tests.
 There was some controversy around this project from management side, so it didn't got into polished state